simrin3308/LearnNodeJs/ReadMe.md

 * Secret key is very important because only that person can change the token which has the secret key.

-* Token cant be duplicate.
+* Token can't be duplicate.